katsuhisamaruyama/jxplatform2/README.md

 # JxPlatform2 (JxPlatform v2)

-JxPlatform is an Eclipse plug-in that provides three types of easy-to-use models of Java source code.
+JxPlatform is a module that provides three types of easy-to-use models of Java source code.
 It facilitates the development and maintenance of various kinds of software tools.

 ### Source Code Model